taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [WiNGPT2](https://github.com/winninghealth/wingpt2) - WiNGPT is a large model in the medical vertical field based on GPT, aiming to integrate professional medical knowledge, medical information, and data to provide intelligent medical question and answer, diagnostic support, and medical knowledge services for the medical industry, improving diagnostic efficiency and the quality of medical services.
  * [modded-nanogpt](https://github.com/kellerjordan/modded-nanogpt) - GPT-2 (124M) quality in 5B tokens
  * [minimind](https://github.com/jingyaogong/minimind) - [Large model] Train a small parameter GPT from scratch in just 3 hours, with only 2GB GPU required for inference training!
+ * [AI-Youtube-Shorts-Generator](https://github.com/samuraigpt/ai-youtube-shorts-generator) - A python tool that uses GPT-4, FFmpeg, and OpenCV to automatically analyze videos, extract the most interesting sections, and crop them for an improved viewing experience.